IoannisPapadakis/HighTechIndustries/presentation/HighTechIndustries.md

 autosize: true

-We use the [Quarterly Workforce Indicators](http://lehd.ces.census.gov/data/#qwi) to analyze age and gender differences in employment in high-tech (Hecker,) industries.
+We use the [Quarterly Workforce Indicators](http://lehd.ces.census.gov/data/#qwi) to analyze age and gender differences in employment in high-tech industries.

 Data Construction
 =================